MrQuarters1/VECTR-Modules/nftablesmodernization.md

 ### Reflection Question
 - What does a successful ping tell you about your firewall rules?

+- What might it indicate if the ping fails unexpectedly?

 ## Step 7: Block Traffic (Optional Test)
 To see how blocking works, remove the ICMP rule.